SeqGeq Basic Tutorial (SeqGeq v1.6.0)

 Note: Islands illustrated in this visualization represent broadly distinct neighborhoods of populations within the data matrix.

-The tSNE machine learning algorithm is a much more complex tool for dimensionality reduction.
-Our implementation reduces a data matrix input to just two parameters, tSNE X and tSNE Y. This tool has reached great acclaim among many different data analysis fields for its ability to retain distinct variability among populations out of N-dimensional space to 2-3 dimensions.
+The tSNE machine learning algorithm is a much more advanced tool for non-linear dimensionality reduction.
+Our implementation reduces a data matrix input to just two parameters, tSNE X and tSNE Y. This technique is widely used in visualizations across multiple disciplines, because it has the ability to describe a high amount of local variability among populations out of N-dimensional space, while projecting into a simple and easy to understand 2-3 dimensions.

 To run the tSNE visualization select a population of interest, (re-) engage the Dimensionality Reduction button within the Analyze tab in SeqGeq, choose the “tSNE” option there, and select the parameters or genes you’d like to input (map into two dimensions).
 Typically principal component parameters are used to map single-cell RNA sequenced data with tSNE, as these represent a more rich (less sparse) interpretation of the data.